 Published in the Journal of Prevention of Alzheimer’s Disease (2016) , about our 12-week Brain Fitness Program

-Published in Nature Reviews Neurology (2012), about how we can grow the memory part of our brain
+Published in Nature Reviews Neurology (2012), about how to grow the memory part of our brain

 Published in Nature Reviews Neurology (2009) , about how late-life memory loss has many different treatable etiologies